Grantham North services

 Just south of Grantham at Spittlegate Level was the well known independent café, Tony's Café.
 When the Grantham Bypass opened in 1962, around 30% of HGVs were choosing not to use it, as they wanted to stop at Tony's.

-As a result, there was pressure for Tony's to move closer to the Grantham Bypass.
-He opened a new café on the A1018 close to the Gonerby Moor Roundabout, which was the northern end of the new bypass, in 1963.
+Tony opened a new café on the A1018 close to the Gonerby Moor Roundabout, which was the northern end of the new bypass, in 1963.
+The government were keen to point out this impact on traffic was just a coincidence, and it was always planning to move.

 There was a single, large parking area, with a fuelling area to the north, with a main building that was roughly the same shape as now, but with the main corridor being uncovered: the restaurant, shop and toilets all had their own doors.
 At the back of the parking area was an outstation used by the Road Research Laboratory.